i0466lt/mustang_streamer/README.md

 # Installation
 Make sure you have enabled SSH access to your volumio installation.

-Log into your raspberry with `ssh volumio@YOURVOLUMIOIP` and:
+From a terminal, log into your device with `ssh volumio@YOURVOLUMIOIP` and:

 ```
 git clone https://github.com/i0466lt/mustang_streamer.git